 Living on campus introduced me to my best friends.
 My freshman-year wing had a whole bunch of freshmen—each of us with randomly assigned roommates—and we stuck together all four years.
 I loved how friendly the residents of Fern Smith Hall were.
 If we met someone in the hallway on our way to the cafeteria, we’d grab supper together, and people were always genuinely interested in how I was doing.
 Fern made Northwestern feel like home.

-How well did Northwestern prepare you for graduate school?
+How did Northwestern prepare you to lead a life of significance?